Assignment 2: Exploratory Data Analysis

 Next, you will perform an exploratory analysis of your dataset using a visualization tool such as Tableau.
 You should consider two different phases of exploration.

 In the first phase, you should seek to gain an overview of the shape & stucture of your dataset.
 What variables does the dataset contain?
 How are they distributed?
 Are there any notable data quality issues?
 Are there any surprising relationships among the variables?
-(Note that this stage can overlap with your initial data preparation.)
+Be sure to also perform "sanity checks" for patterns you expect to see!

 In the second phase, you should investigate your initial questions, as well as any new questions that arise during your exploration.
 For each question, start by creating a visualization that might provide a useful answer.
 Then refine the visualization (by adding additional variables, changing sorting or axis scales, filtering or subsetting data, etc.) to develop better perspectives, explore unexpected observations, or sanity check your assumptions.
 You should repeat this process for each of your questions, but feel free to revise your questions or branch off to explore new questions if the data warrants.

-Here is a list of data sources that you might use for this assignment.
+If you want to investigate datasets other than those recommended above, here are some possible sources to consider.
 You are also free to use data from a source different from those included here.
 If you have any questions on whether your dataset is appropriate, please ask the course staff ASAP!

 - data.seattle.gov - City of Seattle Open Data